Feature request #2370

 I need to take a closer look to see how well it will work in the Xcode project.
 Right now I just run the configure.py and make, instead of using Xcode compilation (too hard for this case).
 Looks like configure.py is dropped.
 It would be nice if I can now make the Xcode project generate the sip sources and compile, then compilation can benefit from progress feedback and multicores.

-#5 Updated by Martin Dobias almost 11 years ago
+#5 Updated by Martin Dobias over 11 years ago

 Juergen, thanks for testing and providing the tweaks.
 I'll apply them when committing the patch to trunk.
 I'm just wondering why it needs the -DNOMINMAX definition... maybe it should be fixed elsewhere?